Ohio State is down a star wide receiver and two offensive line pieces vs. Purdue.

 |

-DE Logan George S Malik Hartford WR De'zie Jones QB Mason Maggs OG Joshua Padilla RB Anthony "Turbo" Rogers DT Maxwell Roy DT Ahmed Tounkara |
+OT Phillip Daniels DE Logan George S Malik Hartford WR De'zie Jones QB Mason Maggs OG Joshua Padilla RB Anthony "Turbo" Rogers DT Maxwell Roy WR Carnell Tate DT Ahmed Tounkara |

 The redshirt sophomore Padilla went down in the first half of the Buckeyes' game vs. the Nittany Lions and did not return to the contest.
 He's played 87 snaps this year in relief of Tshabola, including a career-high 26 at Wisconsin one game before his injury.

-Padilla's absence will mean Tshabola, arguably the most inconsistent part of Ohio State's offensive line, will likely play every snap on offense rather than rotate with another player to keep him fresh.
+Padilla's absence means Tshabola, arguably the most inconsistent part of Ohio State's offensive line, will likely play every snap on offense rather than rotate with another player to keep him fresh.
 Ryan Day said Wednesday that redshirt freshman Gabe VanSickle would be the next guard off the bench, though redshirt senior Rice transfer Ethan Onianwa could also be an option.

-If Daniels ultimately can't play, it will likely mean the first career start for redshirt freshman Ian Moore, who's been the Buckeyes' top backup tackle since Onianwa moved to guard.
+Redshirt freshman Ian Moore made his first career start in Daniels' place, the Buckeyes' top backup tackle since Onianwa moved to guard.
 Onianwa is an option to kick back outside as well.
 Redshirt freshman West Virginia transfer Justin Terry and freshman Carter Lowe will be next in line as backups.
+Daniels has been Ohio State's starter at right tackle for all eight games since transferring in from Minnesota.

 The only other Buckeyes who have seen playing time this season that are listed as out are backup defensive end Logan George and safety Malik Hartford.